M17-Project/M17_inet/M17 Internet Interface.md

 Relaying packets over an IP network is the preferred method of connecting M17 users together.
 This provide a one-to-many connection where one transmitter is sending data to many other receivers.
 It is possible to build relay stations that can handle either Stream or Packet Mode data, or both.
 These relay appliances can have a number of different channels and they can also be interlinked so that very large groups of hams can share information.

-Existing relay systems, sometimes called “reflectors”, use a few different types of control packets which are used to connect and disconnect and do other fuctions.
+Existing relay systems, also called “reflectors”, use a few different types of control packets which are used to connect and disconnect and do other functions.
 These control packets are identified by their magic:

-* CONN - Connect to a reflector
+* `CONN` - Connect to a reflector
-* ACKN - acknowledge connection
+* `ACKN` - acknowledge connection
-* NACK - deny connection
+* `NACK` - deny connection
-* PING - keepalive for the connection from the reflector to the client
+* `PING` - keepalive for the connection from the reflector to the client
-* PONG - keepalive response from the client to the reflector
+* `PONG` - keepalive response from the client to the reflector
-* DISC - Disconnect (client->reflector or reflector->client)
+* `DISC` - Disconnect (client->reflector or reflector->client)

 These control packets are described below.

 ### CONN
-6-byte ‘From’ callsign including module in last character (e.g. “A1BCD D”) encoded
 | Bytes | Purpose
 |-------|----------------------
 | 0..3  | Magic - ASCII “CONN”
-| 4..9  | as per Address Encoding
+| 4..9  | 6-byte ‘From’ callsign encoded as per Address Encoding
 | 10    | Module to connect to - single ASCII byte A-Z

 A client sends this to a reflector to initiate a connection.
 The reflector replies with ACKN on